 It seems an obvious point to make, but every company has a duty to make a commitment to respecting human rights.
 That’s certainly been central to employee relations at DHL Consulting — and, for that matter, the DHL Group as a whole.

 With a workforce comprised of many nationalities and cultures, DHL Consulting’s stance on human rights is in lockstep with the wider Group’s human rights standards.
 Indeed, by making human rights a vital component of everything it does, DHL Group aims to create a better future for its staff, customers, suppliers and local communities.

 This includes rejecting all forms of child labor and forced labor; promoting an inclusive work environment that values the diversity of its employees; respecting employees’ rights to join or not to join a trade union of their choice, free from threat or intimidation; paying workers in line with industry standards and legal requirements and in a timely way; complying with all applicable local laws regarding working hours; making the safety, health and wellbeing of employees of utmost importance; respecting the privacy of all individuals and the confidentiality of any personal data it holds about them; and being committed to environmental protection.

-Yet DPDHL wanted to go further than simply statingits commitment to human rights.
+Yet DHL Group wanted to go further than simply statingits commitment to human rights.
 It wanted to prove it.

 Below, Dami and Mariia discuss the genesis of the project, how it evolved — and what it achieved.